 - Landlord & Tenant - enfranchisement, right to manage and recovery of possession

-- Commercial property and general civil litigation - Landlord & Tenant disputes, other property disputes, contract disputes, neighbour disputes, party wall disputes and boundary issues, trespass issues
+- Property Disputes - Landlord & Tenant disputes, other property disputes, contract disputes, neighbour disputes, party wall disputes and boundary issues, trespass issues

-Clients: Steve acts for a wide range of clients from individuals to corporations, a number of SME's, health organisations such as Vets, Doctors, Dentists and Opticians, from local engineering firms to public schools.
+Clients: Steve acts for a wide range of clients including individuals, partnerships and corporations; a number of SME's; health organisations such as Vets, Doctors, Dentists and Opticians; from local engineering firms to public schools and other local charities.
 His clients and colleagues describe Steve as "a first-class lawyer, reliable and pragmatic with excellent communication and client care skills".

 Steve's Approach: Steve works closely with Debby Hackney and her team, who are becoming known as regional leaders for the quality of their work, client care and standards of service.
 Steve is happy to see clients at their business premises and is a straight-talking lawyer.
 Steve has the ability to get to the heart of the issue very quickly and is committed to achieving the best for his clients but to do so in a way that produces an efficient, fair and positive result.
 His training and experience as a collaborative family lawyer have given him the negotiation skills to help his clients avoid costly court proceedings where possible.